leahtsao/ML/README.md

 # Predicting Credit Approval

-This notebook generates a predictive algorithm using historical data to predict whether or not a potential customer will be granted credit.
+This notebook generates a predictive algorithm using historical data to determine whether or not a potential customer will be granted credit.
 Work is shown in Credit_Screening.ipynb.